 Before your business can set up as a limited company (or become “incorporated”) it needs to be registered with Companies House.
 You will need to complete a number of documents (such as the Memorandum of Association and Articles of Association) and return these to Companies House to complete the incorporation process.
 These documents are normally prepared by an accountant to ensure everything is completed correctly.

+As the finances of your limited company need to be separate from your own personal funds, you’ll need to arrange a bank account for the business.
 Once you have your limited company formed you will need a business bank account in the name of your company.
 You can set up a business current account with the bank or building society of your choice.

 As a contractor it may be beneficial for you to be registered for VAT.
 It may also be advisable for you to register for the Flat Rate VAT scheme.
 HMRC introduced this scheme to make it easier for small businesses to account for VAT.
 In short, the scheme means you charge VAT to your client / agency at the standard rate of 20%, but to pay VAT to HMRC at a lower rate depending on your industry, For example, IT contractors pay VAT at 13.5% so it’s definitely worth considering this option.
 An accountant should be able to advise you on the best course of action given your circumstances.